pshjt/dmm/index.md

 | Thief          | v1.19 or later |
 | Thief II       | v1.19 or later |

+DMM requires Windows Vista SP2 or later to run.

+For Linux support, use [Wine](https://www.winehq.org/).

 ## Installation

 DMM is part of [SS2Tool](https://www.systemshock.org/index.php?topic=4141.0) and is installed alongside it.